 Looking Forward: Strategies to Implement Next Year or Before the Holidays

-Although this Prime Day has passed, we can still learn how to improve for next Prime Day or future tentpole shopping periods such as Q4 holiday!
+Although this Prime Day has passed, we can still learn how to improve for the next Prime Day or future tentpole shopping periods such as the Q4 holiday!
 Here are a few helpful tips to implement in your strategy:

 1. Increase BSR (Amazon’s Best Seller Rank) by running small promos a few weeks before peak traffic times.

 Sales ranking is extremely dependent on recent sales velocity, so by running smaller promotions (coupons) leading into key sales peaks, you can work towards increasing rank for your top listings.
-Increasing rank and organic traffic for your listings will drive more visibility on Amazon during high traffic periods (like Prime Day and the holidays).
+Increasing rank and organic traffic for your listings will drive more visibility on Amazon during high-traffic periods (like Prime Day and the holidays).
 Read more about how Amazon’s A10 Algorithm ranks products here.

 2. Drive as much traffic OFF Amazon as possible during peak timeframes.